Educational child care, tutoring

 Policies, Prices & Procedures

-Your child will need to bring a daily bag with any dietary and medication related supplies, a change of weather-appropriate clothes (including diapers/wipes or xtra undies), a rest-time blanket and any homework pertaining to their program.
+Your child will need to bring a daily bag with any dietary and medication related supplies, a change of weather-appropriate clothes (including diapers/wipes or xtra undies), a rest-time blanket (for 1-6yr olds) and any homework pertaining to their program.
 You will be provided with a portfolio binder for their work and daily notes.
 PLEASE read your child’s daily notes after each session for updated information on their care, homework, schedule reminders, etc… Feel free to use the note areas to send messages back and forth regarding schedule changes, your child’s needs, etc… You will be able to keep the portfolio & resources when services are terminated.

 Services may be terminated by the parent or provider at any time.
 Parties involved will make every effort to communicate effectively and provide adequate notice, depending upon the situation.
 Unpaid tuition is an example reason for termination of services.
 Tuition is due by pickup time of the last day in each week attended.
 Children will not be allowed to attend future sessions until paid in full.
 Unpaid tuition post 30 days from billing will result in accruing charges from small claims court added to unpaid tuition charges.
 DHS payments are accepted, however parents are responsible for any over-charges.
 There will also be a 25$ over-charge fee for any bounce checks.

 There will be NO charge for days the academy is closed (This includes planned holidays and sickdays ~ We do not close for snowdays, but may be delayed based on plowing.
 There will be NO charge for days your child does not attend due to illness if notified before their scheduled session.
 We have medically challenged children in attendance who appreciate you helping us keep our environment healthy.
 If your child attends ill (ex: fever over 100degrees, vomiting or diarrhea, yellow or green discharge from nose or eyes, unspecified rash…) you will be notified to pick up him/her AND will be required to pay their scheduled service rate for that day.
 If you are notified you must pick them up within 3o mins of the sick-notice.
 If the child is sent home due to illness, please send a note from the doctor before he/she returns stating they are not contagious.
 Your child is welcome to attend once they have been symptom free for 24hours.
-If your child will NOT be attending for reasons other than illness (ex: funeral) you will be charged for service if notification of absence is less than 24hours in advance.
-We appreciate notice of absence ASAP for family vacations, etc… Continual UNPAID absences (more than 10 days per year) will result in your spot going to someone on our waiting list (PLEASE NOTE: paid absences are secured enrollment spots).
+If your child will NOT be attending for reasons other than illness (ex: vacationl) you will be charged for service if notification of absence is less than 24hours in advance.
+We appreciate notice of absences ASAP … Continual UNPAID absences (more than 10 days per year) will result in your spot going to someone on our waiting list (PLEASE NOTE: paid absences are secured enrollment spots).

 Cost for services are based on hourly scheduled sessions.